Explore 10 of the best Aboriginal experiences in South Australia.

 6. COORONG NATIONAL PARK

 Coorong National Park is one of the most breathtaking national parks in Australia.
 You can cruise its serene backwaters or brave the elements along remote beaches.
 The long, salty lagoons are a haven for birdlife with a narrow strip of sand hills protecting the sheltered waters from the Southern Ocean.
-The name Coorong is derived from an Aboriginal word ‘karangk’ meaning narrow neck.
+The name Coorong is an adaptation of the 'kurangk', the Ngarrindjeri word this stretch of land and waters.

 You will be a guest of the Ngarrindjeri people, traditional custodians of the Coorong for thousands of years.
 Dotted throughout the sandy landscape are middens - mounds of shells deposited from many years of fishing.